TopBiketoursPortugal/TopBikeToursPortugal/content/tours/rail-trail-ecopista-tâmega-river-bike-tour.md

   * Prices are based for 2 people sharing the same room;
   * Prices can suffer updates due high season, holidays or weekends
   * Beverages are not included at lunch and dinner when included in the package
+  * Tickets to visit farms and wineries not included in the price package

   **Extras**